Topology Structure Optimization of Reservoirs Using GLMY Homology: Experiments and Discussions

 where $n$ is the time steps to predict, $y_i$ and $\hat{y}_i$ represent the predict value and real value of the $i$-step respectively.
-Table \ref{tab:time} shows the train and test time on the four datasets \footnote{All the experiments were conducted on a server equipped with dual Intel(R) Xeon(R) CPU E5-2678 v3 processors (2.50GHz, 24 cores, 48 threads) and 62 GB of RAM.}, and Fig. \ref{fig:experiment} summarizes our experimental results, which shows the tested results on four datasets using three different initial construction.
-Here, for the Random initialization method, the initial reservoir digraphs are sparse and hence show weak memory capacities and prediction abilities at first, even if the dataset has obvious topological features.
+Table \ref{tab:time} shows the train and test time on the five datasets \footnote{All the experiments were conducted on a server equipped with dual Intel(R) Xeon(R) CPU E5-2678 v3 processors (2.50GHz, 24 cores, 48 threads) and 62 GB of RAM.}, and Table \ref{tab:results} summarizes our experimental results, which shows the tested results on five datasets using three different initial construction.
+Here, ``origin'' represents the original reservoirs initialized by different approaches.
+A degree-preserving random rewiring baseline (``Random Rewiring'' in the Table) was implemented using repeated edge swaps, ensuring identical in-degree and out-degree distributions.
+The swapping time is set to 0.3 times the number of edges.
+The spectral radius is re-normalized to 0.8 after rewiring, consistent with our optimization method.
+As reported in Table \ref{tab:results}, the random rewiring fails in many cases, which may make the RMSE become larger, while ours can reduce RMSE in all three initialization methods and five datasets.
+As for our optimization method, for the Random initialization, the initial reservoir digraphs are sparse and hence show weak memory capacities and prediction abilities at first, even if the dataset has obvious topological features.
 However, our experimental results demonstrate that even highly sparse reservoirs can achieve substantially improved prediction performance through adding the number of rings within their digraph architecture.
-And for the small-world and scale-free methods, since in some studies they are proved to be effective initialization ways of reservoirs \citep{deng2006complex,kawai2019small,cui2012architecture}, we find that they have already achieve relative good performance of prediction on some datasets.
-But for these cases, we have also observed that after adding the number of rings, if the original reservoir already possessed great prediction capability (such as the small-world and scale-free method on the Lorenz system and NARMA datasets), the modified results can maintain such good capability, i.e., obtaining similar RMSE or lower RMSE.
+And for the small-world and scale-free methods, since in some studies they have been proven to be effective initialization ways of reservoirs \cite{deng2006complex,kawai2019small,cui2012architecture}, we find that they have already achieve relative good performance of prediction on some datasets.
+But for these cases, we have also observed that after adding the number of rings, if the original reservoir already possessed great prediction capability (such as the small-world and scale-free method on the NARMA datasets), the modified results can maintain such good capability, i.e., obtaining similar RMSE or lower RMSE.
 On the contrary, for reservoirs with initially poor prediction capabilities (such as the Mackey-Glass dataset), the optimization process proves to be even more useful, where the modified reservoirs experience a significant enhancement in their prediction power.